 - are a foster carer

-The shared accommodation rate doesn't apply to council or housing association tenants.
+The shared accommodation rate doesn't apply to any council or housing association tenants.

 The shared accommodation rate should not apply if you are 25 or over and can show that you:

 - lived in hostels for homeless people for three months or more before moving to the private rented sector and while there accepted rehabilitation or support services to help you settle back into the community

-- have left prison and your housing has been arranged under the Multi Agency Public Protection Arrangements (MAPPA)
+- have left prison and you are managed under the Multi Agency Public Protection Arrangements (MAPPA)